klanting/BU-2024-Summer-CS391-Show-Tell/README.md

 ## Important observations
 - ``<NodeEditor/>`` Takes up the entire space, so it is recommended to put it in a div with a defined width and height
+- You have not much freedom/customization options
+- Give each node type each own file, because the code can become long

 ## List of port types
 - Grade (Object containing grade information)